TimothyOwen/IMS-Starter/README.md

 eg. `jdbc:mysql://localhost:3306/`

+Changing the database instance will mean the application will need to be repackaged with the Maven command `mvn clean package`.

 ### Running the system

 From the command line navigate to the root folder of the cloned git repository.